 This health plan will provide full coverage based on the allowed charge for anticancer prescription drugs that are orally administered to kill or slow the growth of cancerous cells.
-Any cost share amounts will not apply for these covered services.
+The only exception is when you are enrolled in a high deductible health plan with a health savings account.
+In this case, your deductible will apply to these covered services.
+Otherwise, any cost share amounts will not apply for these covered services.